 Social entrepreneurship can be said to be the setting up commercial ventures chiefly to solve a societal problem.
 Social entrepreneurs seek to blend business and social issues to change the lives of the people involved for the better.

 Their metric for success lies not in profit alone, but also in the improvement they have been able to make in their world.
-While non-profit organizations strive to help society with grants and donations, businesses running on the social entrepreneurship model still earn a profit, but their major focus is on the beneficial social or environmental changes wrought while the profit is earned.
+While non-profit organizations strive to help society with grants and donations, businesses running on this model still earn a profit, but their major focus is on the benefits or environmental changes wrought while the profit is earned.

 Nevertheless, it’s not easy to reach a consensus on what constitutes social entrepreneurship.
 Some experts believe that this business model refers solely to businesses who make money and attempt to solve a societal problem by selling services or products to consumers.
 While others believe the term should be expanded to include those who work to improve humanity or solve a societal problem using grants or funding from the government.